LBALab/twinsuniverse/wiki/baldino's_spaceship.md

 plans for it on his blackboard.

 <img src="assets/lba2/_cutscenes/lba2_asteroi.preview.jpg"
-title="assets/lba2/_cutscenes/lba2_asteroi.preview.jpg" width="200"
-alt="assets/lba2/_cutscenes/lba2_asteroi.preview.jpg" /> Baldino's
+title="Baldino&#39;s Spaceship in space" width="200"
-Spaceship serves several times during Little Big Adventure 2.
+alt="Baldino&#39;s Spaceship in space" /> Baldino's Spaceship serves several times during Little Big Adventure 2.

 Shortly before the children of Twinsun are kidnapped by the [Esmers](Esmers "wikilink") at the [Ridge of the Flowers